retrocomputacion/retrobbs/readme.md

 ---
 # 6.5 Temporal directory
-The path preset `temp` is used by the BBS or it's plugins to store temporal files.
+The path preset `temp` is used by the BBS or its plugins to store temporal files.

 Currently, the file browser, the SID streaming function and the _CSDb_ and _file-hunter_ plugins make use of this path.